HCG Level After Miscarriage: When Does It Return To Zero?

 1. Why won’t my HCG levels go down even after a miscarriage?

 It may take about four to six weeks for HCG levels to return to normal after a miscarriage, so you get a positive hCG report if tested.
-Moreover, some women may conceive immediately after a miscarriage, and the new pregnancy may be responsible for the presence of hCG in the blood (7).
+Moreover, some women may immediately have pregnancy after a miscarriage, and the new pregnancy may be responsible for the presence of hCG in the blood (7).

 2. How can I check my hCG levels at home?